MetPX/sr3-examples/container-scaling/README.md

 10. Scale up the number of SR3 instances
     `docker service scale sr3-example_subscribe-dd_all=5`
 11. Verify that the instances are all started up by running
-    - `docker service logs sr3-example_subscribe-dd_all`
+    - `docker service ps sr3-example_subscribe-dd_all`
-        Checking for at least one task to be in the *Running* state
+        Checking that our 5 tasks are in the *Running* state
     - `docker service logs sr3-example_subscribe-dd_all 2>&1 |grep instance`
         Should see 5 lines something like *sarracenia.flow run pid: 10 subscribe/subscribe/dd_all instance: XX*, where XX is a number between 1-5.
     - `ls data/sr3/subscribe/dd_all`